Timeline of discovery of Solar System planets and their moons: Key info

-It is not known precisely how many objects in the Solar System are dwarf planets; the nine objects listed in the third column are those agreed on by most astronomers, corresponding to a threshold of about 900 km diameter.
-There may be more; here, all objects with estimated diameter over 700 km are included as dwarf planet candidates, listed in the fourth column.
+It is not known precisely how many objects in the Solar System are dwarf planets.
+The nine objects listed in the third column are the ones agreed on by most astronomers, corresponding to a threshold of about 900–1000 km diameter.
+There may be more; some of the largest objects beyond that threshold are included in the fourth column as candidates.
 In particular, Salacia and Varda each have a rather large moon, and current estimates for their densities still leave open the possibility that they are dwarf planets.